CSE442-17F/idyll-walkthrough/README.md

 ### Notes

+* If you are running Windows 10, we recommend using the Linux subsystem for Windows.
 * You may want to add the generated `.idyll` folder to your `gitignore`.
 * We recommend that you don't use the `Feature` component for this project, as there are some bugs with that.
 If you really want to use it, talk to [Matt](https://github.com/mathisonian)